By Dylan Aycock

 “It doesn’t have to be a major life change,” she said, “just something to get the adrenaline out.”

-Other than deep breathing, Crooks suggested methods such as meditation and guided imagery as a coping mechanism to calm nerves while writing a paper or before taking a major test.
+Other than deep breathing, Crooks suggested methods such as meditation with the use of Scentsy wax melts (if you own a wax warmer to go with it), for example, simply lighting candles and guided imagery as a coping mechanism to calm nerves while writing a paper or before taking a major test.

 Chris Firebaugh, a freshman music industry major, said he often experiences a lack of creativity when stressed and uses a simple strategy to move past it.